OpenScienceLabs/opensciencelabs.github.io/pages/blog/three-years-with-google-summer-of-code-what-ive-learned/index.md

 - **Default to public communication.** Ask questions in the project's public channels.
 It helps others learn and shows the team how you collaborate.

-- **If a mentor is unresponsive, switch projects.** Don't stall your learning.
+- **If a mentor is unresponsive, switch projects.** They're likely overloaded;
-  Healthy teams respond; find one that does.
+  repeated pings won't help.
+Find a project with responsive maintainers and bandwidth for new contributors.

 - **Avoid giant PRs.** Huge changes are hard to review and often get stuck.
 Ship small, focused PRs that follow the project's style and tests.